Dual Degree in Art History

 Ernest G. Welch School of Art & Design contact Susan Richmond.

+Student will meet with their senior advisor in the College of the Arts Office of Academic Assistance.
 The college will make a dual degree program admission decision within two to four weeks of the application deadline and department review of the applicant’s materials.